 About 55,000 more women suffer from a stroke each year than men.
 Also, one in five women are at risk.
 Common risk factors include preeclampsia (high blood pressure in pregnancy), birth control pills, hormone replacement surgery, irregular heartbeat and migraine sufferers who smoke.
-However, there are signs to look for if you suspect someone is having a stroke.

 To recognize the signs of stroke, remember to think F.A.S.T.

 - F – Face.Observe the person’s face to see whether it looks uneven.
 Ask the person to smile.

 - A – Arm.Does one of the person’s arms drift down?
 Ask that person to raise both of his or her arms.